 Just as quickly as government-issued stay-at-home orders swept across the globe, citizens realized the vital role that internet access and the digital economy play in the time of crisis.
 The pandemic lends itself as a wake-up call on the importance of cultivating an inclusive digital space.

 E-commerce platforms and information and communications technology (ICT) tools have become vital lifelines for individuals to connect with loved ones, students to engage in e-learning, and businesses to stay operational (albeit sometimes minimally).
 Amidst this crisis, CIPE and its partners are also adjusting their work to leverage the internet and digital tools.
-For instance, CIPE Ukraine facilitated a virtual discussion with the head of the Ukrainian Parliament’s finance committee, leaders of business associations, and leading Ukrainian economists on the economic impact of the country’s response to COVID-19.
 In Kenya, CIPE partner Kenya Private Sector Alliance launched a digital portal for businesses and is collecting data to better understand how e-commerce contributes to the COVID-19 response.

 While the current crisis boosts the use of online platforms for social interactions, it also accelerates the adoption of e-payments, as central banks or governments encourage consumers in India, Indonesia, Georgia, and several other countries to use cashless payments.
 Given the key role of e-payments to conduct online transactions, e-commerce and telecommunications companies are well-positioned to aide in the mass transition to digital payments.
 For instance, Jumia, a Nigerian-based e-commerce company operating in 11 African countries, is reducing fees for its e-payment service, JumiaPay, while also offering African governments the use of its last-mile delivery network to distribute supplies to healthcare facilities and workers.